babashka/babashka/README.md

 ## Enabling SSL

+This is a bit tricky, but you only have to do it once.

 To enable SSL, create a `~/.babashka/lib` directory and copy the SunEC library `libsunec.so` (Linux) or `libsunec.dylib` to it.
 This library comes with GraalVM and is located in `<JAVA_HOME>/jre/lib/<platform>` inside the distribution.
 Also